Empty Words, Empty Hearts

 Words within themselves do not create a healing frequency, nor does a chart.

-Whatever we do in life, when we do it with the passion of the heart, we have greater results.
-The same is true with our words.
+Whatever we do in life, when we do it with the passion of the heart, we have greater results, and the same is true with our words.
 Today, though, it is difficult because of political correctness with more and more rules continuously being added to the rituals of protocol (what we can say and cannot say).
 It forces most of us to express ourselves in monotone, and therefore creates a frequency that’s bland and mundane.
 It does not excite, it does not bring joy, and it does not heal.
 It leaves us with the impression that whatever the person said to us is scripted.

 Because of political correctness, we seem to be stripping away the passion of our words.
 When we strip away the passion from our expressions and our words are projected in the monotone, it gives no meaning to what has been said.